Rizwan-C/MTM-Warehouse/README.md

 All images are licence free and are used from https://www.freepik.com/

-# Run the application
+# Run the application in Visual Studio
-1) Clone Repo.
+1) Clone the Repo.
+2) Open 'MTM-Warehouse.sln'. (needs Visual Studio)
-2) Open 'appsettings.json' and cnage connection string to that is used to connect to your database.
+3) Open 'appsettings.json' and cnage connection string to that is used to connect to your database.
-3) In Package Manager Console, run 'Update-Database' Command.
+4) In Package Manager Console, run 'Update-Database' Command.
 (Make sure you have MySql installed)
-4) Hit the run button.
+5) Hit the run button.
-   NOTE:  Username = superuser && Password == admin
+   NOTE:  Username = superuser && Password == admin : for login